tremulation/bugsounds/Source/song guide.md

 	7: rand(240 250) 500
 	8: 0 500

-TOKENIZE THIRD PASS, resolve rands
+TOKENIZE THIRD PASS, resolve the rands from inside of the loop
 	0: 120 1
 	1: 120.1 599.6
 	2: pattern(1 2.4 0 0)